B.A., Union College, summa cum laude

 I. Articles Published To Date

-Some Legal Considerations For EU-Based MNEs Contemplating High-Risk Foreign Direct Investments In The Energy Sector, 9 South Carolina J. Int’l L. & Bus. __ (Issue 2, Spring 2013)(forthcoming).
+Some Legal Considerations For EU-Based MNEs Contemplating High-Risk Foreign Direct Investments In The Energy Sector After Kiobel v.
+Royal Dutch Petroleum and Chevron Corporation v.
+Naranjo, 9 South Carolina J. Int’l L. & Bus.
+162 (Issue 2, Spring 2013)(lead article)

-Politics And Legal Regulation In The International Business Environment: An FDI Case Study Of Alstom, S.A., In Israel, “21 Miami Bus.
-L. Rev. 301 (Spring 2013)” (forthcoming)
+Politics And Legal Regulation In The International Business Environment: An FDI Case Study Of Alstom, S.A., In Israel, 21 U. Miami Bus.
+L. Rev. 1 (2013)(lead article)